FAQs - How to apply?

 Is there an application deadline?

 You can apply at any time.
-However, to be considered for funding, you need to apply within the appropriate funding round; an early application is particularly important for overseas (non-EU) applicants.
-See the current funding round deadlines here:
+However, to be considered for funding, you need to apply within the appropriate funding round.
+An early application is particularly important for overseas (non-EU) applicants.

 Does submitting an application mean I am automatically considered for funding/scholarships?

-If you have chosen a research topic from the following web page, then pick the institute corresponding to the person who proposed the topic.
+If you have chosen a research topic from the following web page, then pick the institute corresponding to the person listed under ‘Contact’.

 Information about other topics of interest to potential supervisors may be found in our research directory:

-I am interested in two institutes/topics.
+I am interested in two PGR programmes / two topics.
 Which one should I pick?

 What documents do you need in support of my application?